A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Outline of the SP System

-Information compression is central in the SP system because of substantial evidence for the importance of information compression in the workings of brains and nervous systems described in \cite{sp_compression}.
-In this connection, the name ``SP'' is short for {\em Simplicity} and {\em Power}.
+Information compression is central in the SP System because of substantial evidence for the importance of information compression in the workings of brains and nervous systems described in \cite{sp_compression}.

+Since people often ask what the meaning is of the name ``SP''. it is short for {\em Simplicity} and {\em Power}.
 This is because information compression may be seen to be a process of maximising the {\em simplicity} of a body of information, {\bf I}, by extracting redundancy from {\bf I}, whilst retaining as much as possible of its non-redundant descriptive {\em power}.

+As the title of this subsection suggests, information compression in the SP System is not any kind of information compression, it is information compression that is achieved via a search for patterns that match each other and the merging or `unification' of patterns that are the same.
+This orientation has been adopted because it seems to provide a better handle on possible mechanisms for the compression of information in natural or artificial systems than do the more mathematically-oriented approaches to information compression.